 2017: “Climate Change and Population Health” led by LuAnne Thompson (UW Oceanography/PCC Director) and Cecilia Bitz (UW Atmospheric Sciences/PCC Director-Elect).

-The annual University of Washington Program on Climate Change Summer Institute will take place September 13-15, 2017, in Friday Harbor, WA.
-The topic this summer is “Population Health and Climate Change”.
-This workshop will bring together climate scientists with social and health sciences to talk about the observed and projected impacts of climate change to population health.
-We will be discussing the challenges that climate change brings to food and water security, human health, and population disruption.
-As of 6/13/2017 we have 7 confirmed invited speakers (listed below) and two pending (not shown).
+The annual University of Washington Program on Climate Change Summer Institute took place September 13-15, 2017, in Friday Harbor, WA.
+The topic was “Population Health and Climate Change” and brought together climate scientists with social and health sciences to talk about the observed and projected impacts of climate change to population health.
+The challenges that climate change brings to food and water security, human health, and population disruption were discussed.

 Questions?
 Contact Miriam at firstname.lastname@example.org